amaranth-lang/amaranth/docs/guide.rst

 Whenever the signals ``en`` or ``b`` change, the signal ``a`` changes as well.
 If ``en`` is false, the final value of ``a`` is its initial value, ``1``.
 If ``en`` is true, the final value of ``a`` is equal to ``b + 1``.

-A combinatorial signal that is computed directly or indirectly based on its own value is a part of a *combinatorial feedback loop*, sometimes shortened to just *feedback loop*.
-Combinatorial feedback loops can be stable (e.g. implement a constant driver or a transparent latch), or unstable (e.g. implement a ring oscillator).
-Amaranth prohibits using assignments to describe any kind of a combinatorial feedback loop, including transparent latches.
+A combinational signal that is computed directly or indirectly based on its own value is a part of a *combinational feedback loop*, sometimes shortened to just *feedback loop*.
+Combinational feedback loops can be stable (e.g. implement a constant driver or a transparent latch), or unstable (e.g. implement a ring oscillator).
+Amaranth prohibits using assignments to describe any kind of a combinational feedback loop, including transparent latches.

 .. note::

-   In the exceedingly rare case when a combinatorial feedback loop is desirable, it is possible to implement it by directly instantiating technology primitives (e.g. device-specific LUTs or latches).
-This is also the only way to introduce a combinatorial feedback loop with well-defined behavior in simulation and synthesis, regardless of the HDL being used.
+   In the exceedingly rare case when a combinational feedback loop is desirable, it is possible to implement it by directly instantiating technology primitives (e.g. device-specific LUTs or latches).
+This is also the only way to introduce a combinational feedback loop with well-defined behavior in simulation and synthesis, regardless of the HDL being used.

 .. _lang-sync: